-I don’t believe that Jesus died the most horrific, terrifying and humiliating death on the cross…so that you could live a tame life!
-He died so you could be fierce- to live a life of courage and boldness!
-Take a look at 2 Timothy 1:7: For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.
+I don’t believe that Jesus died the most horrific, terrifying and humiliating death on the cross so that we could live a tame life!
+He died so that we could be fierce and live a life of courage and boldness!
+Take a look at 2 Timothy 1:7: ‘For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.’

-Romans 12:2: Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is — His good, pleasing and perfect will.
-Throughout history, God has called His people to be unique, different, to stand out from and set an example to the nations around them.
-We are not aimlessly walking this earth without purpose, a hope or a future.
+Romans 12:2 say, ‘Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God’s will is — His good, pleasing and perfect will.’
+Throughout history, God has called His people to be unique, different, to stand out and set an example to the nations around them.
+We are not aimlessly walking this earth without purpose, hope or a future.
 We are not living for this world; our focus is on eternity.
 Jesus has called us to live counter-culturally.
-We are not called to float downstream, we are called to swim upstream, against the current.
-We are called to stand for truth, righteousness, justice, to live for others and not ourselves, to love the unlovable, to show kindness to those who hate us.
+We are not called to float downstream but to swim upstream, against the current.
+We are called to stand for truth, righteousness, justice; to live for others and not ourselves; to love the unlovable; to show kindness to those who hate us.
 We live to reflect Jesus — to be His hands and feet here on earth.
 One reason that we are NOT called to be conformed to this world is that, if we do conform, we become invisible.
-Instead, we are called to be visibly distinct- in what we think, believe, and how we act.
-We are not called to be invisible!- we are called to reflect and shine Jesus and His kingdom, here on earth.
+Instead, we are called to be visibly distinct in what we think, believe and how we act.
+We are not called to be invisible!
+We are called to reflect and shine Jesus and His kingdom, here on earth.

 The culture of this day is driven by a post-modern way of thinking.
-In a nutshell: we are told by post-modernists that “Absolute Truth is a myth”.
-According to this ideology: it’s up to the individual to decide whatever they think, feel and believe to be Truth.
-By combining that thinking with the technology of our day, applications such as Facebook and WhatsApp, we are being conditioned to shrink back and be self-absorbed- unwilling to authentically confront, or be confronted by anyone.
-The “bottom line” for this generation is “Tolerance”, rather than standing up and confronting things that destroy life!
-As Christians, we are called to hate evil, confront sin amongst us, stand up for the Truth and persevere if we suffer as a result of our faith in God.
+In a nutshell: we are told by post-modernists that “absolute truth is a myth”.
+According to this ideology, it’s up to the individual to decide whatever they think, feel and believe to be truth.
+By combining that thinking with the technology of our day, applications such as Facebook and WhatsApp, we are being conditioned to shrink back and be self-absorbed, unwilling to authentically confront or be confronted by anyone.
+The “bottom line” for this generation is “tolerance”, rather than standing up and confronting things that destroy life!
+As Christians, we are called to hate evil, confront sin amongst us, stand up for the truth, and persevere if we suffer as a result of our faith in God.

 4. Copping Out

-One thing I have learnt from my life’s challenges and struggles is to rejoice in the Truth that our success in our God-given purpose has nothing to do with our own ability- it’s about Jesus, and His power, living within us.
-By His Grace, we are able to declare that “in our weakness, God’s power is made perfect!”
-(2 Corinthians 12:9).
-Don’t cop out (opt to submit defeat instead of persevering in the fight) from what God is calling you into!
-Yes, you may feel weak, and not worthy of the call of Jesus, but so were all the people called by God who I have just mentioned… the only possible difference between you and them is that they were obedient to what they were called to do — they didn’t cop out because they chose to believe in God’s promises!
+One thing I have learned from my life’s challenges and struggles is to rejoice in the truth that our success in our God-given purpose has nothing to do with our own ability.
+It’s about Jesus and His power living within us.
+By His grace, we are able to declare that ‘in our weakness, God’s power is made perfect’ (2 Corinthians 12:9).
+Don’t cop out (opt to submit to defeat instead of persevering in the fight) from what God is calling you into!
+Yes, you may feel weak and not worthy of the call of Jesus, but so were all the people called by God who I have just mentioned.
+The only possible difference between you and them is that they were obedient to what they were called to do — they didn’t cop out because they chose to believe in God’s promises!